DeepanshuSarawagi/AWS/7-EFS/EFS.md

 - A running EC2 instance with EFS mount helper installed
 - Needs a EC2 instance in VPC.
 Amazon DNS servers with DNS hostnames
 - A security group allowing NFS access your EC2 instance

+## Storage classes:

+### Standard:
+- For frequently accessed files.

+### Infrequent access:
+- Cost to retrieve files.
+- Lower price to store.
+- Enable EFS-IA with a lifecycle policy.

+## Availability and Durability:

+- Regional: Multi-AZ, great for Prod.
+- Great for lower environments, compatible with IA; EFS One Zone-IA

+## On-premises and VPC peering:

+- EFS has a way to be mounted with on-premises and has VPC peering.
+- The VPC elsewhere can be peered with your EFS VPC for you EC2 instances to access your EFS drive.
+- Or through on-premises servers through DC or Site-to-Site VPN.
+  - On-premises mount of EFS should be done using IPV4.

+## Access points:
+- Easily manage application environments to NFS environments.
+- Enforce a POSIX user and a group to use when accessing the file system.
+- Restrict access to directory within a filesystem and optionally specify a different root directory.
+- Can restrict access from NFS clients using IAM policies.